 Once the winners are announced, the funds are released and then it's time to spend, spend, spend!

-Voting for projects will open from 2nd May to 17th June.
+Voting for projects is now open and will close on 17th June.
 In order to vote for projects you’ll need to register your details and then simply choose which projects you’d like to give your votes to.